 That has nothing to do with who she is, I was just trying to make myself important because I’d lived in the same sorts of places she has.

 Mary is the sort of cook we all want to be like.
 She cooks healthy food straight from the garden or pasture, shies away from anything that has been near antibiotics or growth hormones and she cans everything she can get her hands on.
 Then as if that’s not enough, she has grandchildren she adores and recently took them to the Haunted Happenings event.
-She’s the sort of person you’d love to have living next door to you. (not that my neighbors aren’t perfect)
+She’s the sort of person you’d love to have living next door to you. (not that my neighbors aren’t wonderful)

 After I made the cake I posted it on Facebook and asked Mary if she minded if I reposted this on my blog if I linked to hers.
 Always gracious, she said I could.
 So please, visit Mary’s Cooking With Mary and Friends and follow her on Instagram, Facebook, Twitter and Pinterest.
 It’s the least we can do to say thank you for this wonderful cake idea.